 - Fluid and electrolytes for hydration

 - Carbohydrate source to replenish energy stores for the next practice and brain fuel for homework

 - Low-cost replenishing option

 - Quick and portable

 - Some athletes tolerate a beverage over food shortly after a workout

 - It tastes great, and kids typically love to drink chocolate milk

 Using milk as a recovery fuel will also boost your athlete’s calcium and vitamin D intake.
 You might be surprised to know that vitamin D deficiency among our children is becoming increasingly more common.
 Vitamin D deficiency can have a serious effect on growing bones and bone strength later in life.

-Finally, if your child is milk allergic or intolerant other milks are available.
-Examples of these include fortified soy or almond milk.
-However, additional protein is needed to match that of cow’s milk.
+If you do choose a nut or oat-based milk, note that additional protein is needed to match that of cow’s milk.
 This can be supplied by a small handful of nuts, for example.

 Learn more about sports nutrition.